 The Company maintains the Compliance Hotline for the Company employees and third parties to use as a means of raising concerns or seeking advice.
 The Compliance Hotline is provided by an independent third-party and is available worldwide.
 Individuals using the Compliance Hotline may choose to remain anonymous and all inquiries are kept confidential to the extent practicable in connection with the investigation.
-All Compliance Hotline inquiries are forwarded to the Company's Corporate Compliance Officer and Director of Internal Audit for investigation.
-The Audit Committee is informed of any matters reported to the Company's Corporate Compliance Officer and Director of Internal Audit, whether through the Compliance Hotline, management, or otherwise, involving accounting, internal control, or auditing matters.
-Matters reported to the Company's Corporate Compliance Hotline, management, or otherwise, involving, among other things, compliance officer and Director of Internal Audit, whether through the Compliance Officer and Director of Internal Audit, see the Company's Corporate Compliance Hotline, management, or otherwise, involving, among other things, compliance officer and Director of Internal Audit, whether through the Compliance Hotline, management, or otherwise, involving, among other things, compliance with laws, employee health and safety, employment, and interactions with health care professionals, are generally reported to the Nominating, Compliance, and Corporate Committee.
+All Compliance Hotline inquiries are forwarded to the Company's Corporate Compliance Group for investigation.
+The Audit Committee is informed of any matters reported to the Company's Corporate Compliance Hotline, management, or otherwise, involving accounting, internal control, or auditing matters.
+Matters reported to the Company's Corporate Compliance Group, whether through the Compliance Hotline, management, or otherwise, involving, among other things, compliance with laws, employee health and safety, employment, and interactions with health care professionals, are generally reported to the Nominating, Compliance, and Corporate Governance Committee.